BiigFish/ratnotebook/_posts/2022-03-03-addictions.md

 The difficulty about this is that having a techno addiction is so accepted in our culture that we don't even view it as a problem.
 So lets dive into it.

 What do you wake up to, on the beginning of a fresh week?
-It's Sunday, hopefully you don't responsibilities, and you can relax and sleep in until the sun has warmed the morning air.
+It's Sunday, hopefully you don't have responsibilities, and you can relax and sleep in until the sun has warmed the morning air.
 What's the first thing you do on this fresh week?
 Check your iPhone and see your weekly screen time report.
 "Oh great, I spent three hours a day on my phone this week.
 Cool."
 Three hours isn't even an embarrassing number.
 Feels perfectly normal.
 But three hours is 21 hours in one week, and that's a whole fucking day, including sleep, spent on the phone.
 I think that's crazy.
 And that's not even including the time I spend on my computer doing useless shit.

 So what exactly am I doing during all this time.
 What exactly is Techno Addiction?
 I don't have a problem, I'm just keeping up to date with the world by scrolling through the feed.

 Scrolling Through the Feed: so your Insta, Twitter, TikTok, YouTube, Reddit, Facebook, etc. While these sites have their uses like finding out the person you sat next to in Grade School is pregnant, or learning about how to distill beer, most of the time spent on the feed will not be so productive.
 The little dopamine we receive has driven us to find and consume more and more random bullshit on the feed.
-Now we're not just following the person we sat next to in Grade School, but we're also following random internet influences in different countries, people we'll never meet, but for some reason we know they're expecting their first child, and we've never been more excited in our lives to hear about.
+Now we're not just following the person we sat next to in Grade School, but we're also following random internet influences in different countries, people we'll never meet, but for some reason we know they're expecting their first child, and we've never been more excited in our lives to hear about it.
 And we're not learning how to distill beer anymore, instead we're watching hour long videos about why the brand-new Batman movie is the worst thing ever and has been ruined by the some political movement.
 We're gaining absolutely nothing.
-And this is assuming that learning about person you sat next to once decade ago is even an important thing.
+And this is assuming that learning about the person you sat next to once a decade ago is even an important thing.
 (Beer distillery on the other hand, is very important.)

 But my choice of poison was video games.
 And oh god, they are so fucking fun.
 I was allured by the immersive gameplay, the gripping stories, the new medium of adventure.
 But, the corporations noticed that games can make a lot of money, and they transformed them from fun into grinding money machines.
 I don't feel happy when I'm playing games.
 All I feel is the trickle of dopamine as I mindlessly kill strangers over and over and over.
 And then I get really mad because I died due to the fault of a stranger on my team.
 And repeat.
 For about three hours a day.